VineethKcoder/To-Do-App/README.md

 Contributing
 Feel free to fork this project and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contact
-For any questions or support, please open an issue in this repository.